123outerme/Gateway-to-Legend/README.md

 (and yes, I stole the TL;DR version from the font pack readme)

+### > Sounds <
+All sounds used are royalty-free.
+Some sounds have different licenses, so I added the specific author and license information into the metadata of each sound file.
+They all have links to the type of license, or no license, in the case of those that are in Public Domain.

 ### > SDL2 <
 This software, SDL2.0, is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.